 - Seabright Beach - Your options for beach days are endless on this trip - Seabright is located in Santa Cruz and is a great spot to relax for a few hours.

-- Old Fisherman's Wharf - A pretty area of Monterey with lots of options for dining and shopping.
+- Old Fisherman's Wharf - A pretty area of Monterey with many dining and shopping options.

 - Point Lobos State Natural Reserve - This part of California could belong in the Mediterranean, known for its gorgeous water and scenic coastline.

 - Big Sur - One of the most iconic vistas in all of The States, Big Sur offers plenty of outdoor activities for the more active traveler.